piiano/helm-charts/charts/pvault-server/README.md

 It is recommended to use a managed cloud provider Postgres installation such as RDS in AWS or CloudSQL in GCP.
 The simplest local installation mode will install Postgres for you (skip this step).

 :warning: This installation is provided for testing purposes and is not meant for production.
 It is not backed up, not encrypted at REST, etc.
+The postgres is installed with ephemeral storage.
+We assume that most local experiments will be done with Docker Desktop and it has a limitation with PVC configuration.
+It implies that restarting the postgres will wipe its database and will require restarting the Vault as well.

  You can use the following Helm command to deploy Postgres to your cluster: